-(Replaces MCH 104 and MCH 105) Pre-requisite: Provisional Admission, MATH 1012 Co-requisite: None This course develops mathematical competencies as applied to machine tool technology.
+(Replaces MCH 104 and MCH 105)

+Pre-requisite: Provisional Admission, MATH 1012

+This course develops mathematical competencies as applied to machine tool technology.
 Emphasis is placed on the use of machining formulas by incorporating algebraic, geometric, and trigonometric functions.
 Topics include machining algebra and geometry, applied geometry, and applied trigonometry.